xwal/awesome-stars/README.md

 - [iOS-Weekly](https://github.com/SwiftOldDriver/iOS-Weekly) - 🇨🇳 老司机 iOS 周报
 - [swift-protobuf](https://github.com/apple/swift-protobuf) - Plugin and runtime library for using protobuf with Swift
 - [RxFlow](https://github.com/RxSwiftCommunity/RxFlow) - RxFlow is a navigation framework for iOS applications based on a Reactive Flow Coordinator pattern
-- [SwiftTheme](https://github.com/jiecao-fm/SwiftTheme) - 🎨 Powerful theme/skin manager for iOS 8+ 主题/换肤, 夜间模式
+- [SwiftTheme](https://github.com/wxxsw/SwiftTheme) - 🎨 Powerful theme/skin manager for iOS 8+ 主题/换肤, 暗色模式
-- [EFQRCode](https://github.com/EFPrefix/EFQRCode) - A better way to operate quick response code in Swift.
+- [EFQRCode](https://github.com/EFPrefix/EFQRCode) - A better way to operate QR Code in Swift, support iOS, macOS, watchOS and tvOS.
 - [Guaka](https://github.com/nsomar/Guaka) - The smartest and most beautiful (POSIX compliant) Command line framework for Swift 🤖
 - [URLNavigator](https://github.com/devxoul/URLNavigator) - ⛵️ Elegant URL Routing for Swift
 - [SwiftFormat](https://github.com/nicklockwood/SwiftFormat) - A code library and command-line formatting tool for reformatting Swift code
-- [Marathon](https://github.com/JohnSundell/Marathon) - Marathon makes it easy to write, run and manage your Swift scripts 🏃
+- [Marathon](https://github.com/JohnSundell/Marathon) - [DEPRECATED] Marathon makes it easy to write, run and manage your Swift scripts 🏃
 - [SwiftSocket](https://github.com/swiftsocket/SwiftSocket) - The easy way to use sockets on Apple platforms
 - [Sourcery](https://github.com/krzysztofzablocki/Sourcery) - Meta-programming for Swift, stop writing boilerplate code.
-- [SkeletonView](https://github.com/Juanpe/SkeletonView) - An elegant way to show users that something is happening and also prepare them to which contents he is waiting
+- [SkeletonView](https://github.com/Juanpe/SkeletonView) - ☠️ An elegant way to show users that something is happening and also prepare them to which contents he is waiting
 - [Chronology](https://github.com/davedelong/Chronology) - Building a better date/time library for Swift
 - [ImagePicker](https://github.com/hyperoslo/ImagePicker) - :camera: Reinventing the way ImagePicker works.
 - [SuggestionRow](https://github.com/EurekaCommunity/SuggestionRow) - Eureka row that displays completion suggestions either below the row in a table view or in the input accessory view above the keyboard.